amadejzr/pixel_floppy_public/terms_conditions.md

 - uninterrupted operation
 - protection from data loss or corruption

-However, we strive to improve reliability and fix issues promptly.
+However, we strive to improve reliability and address issues promptly.

 ---